hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

 <!-- Link if e.g. JIRA issue or  from another repository -->

 ### Benefits
+We will be able to upgrade `main` branch with changes from `develop`

 <!-- EXAMPLE: users can't revoke their own right to revoke rights -->